Features>Data Protection for Enterprises

 • Understanding the key difference between data protection and privacy

 Data protection involves implementing practices, policies, and technologies to safeguard personal and sensitive information from unauthorized access, use, disclosure, alteration, or destruction.
 This includes measures such as encryption, access controls, and regular security audits to ensure data remains secure and private.
-Effective data protection helps businesses maintain privacy, comply with regulations like the General Data Protection Regulation (GDPR) in the European Union or the California Consumer Privacy Act (CCPA) in the United States, and protect their reputation and operational integrity.
+Effective data protection helps businesses maintain privacy, comply with regulations like the General Data Protection Regulation (GDPR) or the California Consumer Privacy Act (CCPA), and protect their reputation and operational integrity.
 The key factors of data protection include :

 • Data protection at rest Safeguarding information stored on systems from unauthorized access or damage.